 As a self-professed foodie, I love all types of food but Chinese cuisine is hands down one of my favorites.
 ‘Blame’ it on all those years that I spent living in China, but whenever I’m having a bad day, I instantly crave a hearty portion of dumplings.
 Whether they’re fried or steamed, I adore them all!

 The good news is that they are also quite straightforward to make.
 So, if you’d like to make a batch for dinner tonight, you ought to try this version of potstickers.

-Not to be mistaken with Disney’s & Pixar’s famous cartoon of the same name, this French Provençal dish that originated in Nice is also known as Ratatouille Niçoise.
+Not to be mistaken with Disney’s & Pixar’s popular animated film of the same name, this French Provençal dish that originated in Nice is also known as Ratatouille Niçoise.
 Consisting of zucchini, squash, red pepper, and eggplants, this wholesome vegetable stew is like a big warm hug in a pot and sure to lift your spirit whenever you need a boost!

 Looking to have a taste of beautiful Southern France without stepping out of the house?
 Make this simple recipe that features yellow peppers, tomatoes, eggplants, zucchini, and herbs.

 One of the world’s most popular and beloved foods, it’s hardly a surprise that this Italian cuisine staple made it to this list.
 No matter what types of toppings or crust you prefer, nothing is as tantalizing as the glorious pizza when you’re in the mood for a hearty and fulfilling meal that will put a big smile on your face.